 7. Know what to expect from the market:

-Do not set unrealistic expectations from the stock market.
+Do not set unrealistic expectations for the stock market.
 If you want to make your money double in 1 months, from the stock market, then you have set your expectations wrong.

 Have a logical expectation form the market.

 People are happy with 4% simple interest from the savings account, but a return of 20% in a year sounds underperformance for them.